paigetiedeman/currency-exchanger/README.md

 ## Description

-This simple HTML site uses Javascript and API keys to convert US dollars to currencies from multiple countries.
+This simple HTML site uses Javascript and ExchangeRate-API keys to convert US dollars to currencies from multiple countries in the dropdown list.

 ## Setup/Installation Requirements